Treatment Center Setting

 TREATMENT & ASSESSMENT

-After a pre-assessment evaluation to determine that a new client is a good fit, treatment begins with a full assessment carried out by the clinical director or a primary therapist, which is used to put together an individualized treatment plan and assign a primary therapist.
+After a pre-evaluation to confirm that a client is a good fit, treatment begins with a full assessment by the clinical director or a primary therapist to create a customized treatment plan.

 ACCOMMODATIONS & AMENITIES